-As a reptile used to dry, arid conditions, bearded dragons can eat many different foods.
-But, are cucumbers okay for them to snack on?
+As a reptile used to dry, arid conditions, bearded dragons have adjusted to eat specific foods.
+But are cucumbers okay for them to snack on?
 Yes, bearded dragons can have cucumbers, so long as they are prepared a certain way every couple of weeks.

 Let’s dive into why cucumbers are okay for beardies to eat.